iluvjava/Python-JS-Csharp-ClusterFuck/README.md

         What are the list of Request Properties httpclinet supports?
             - By default, there is no properties in the HttpClientHandler.
     Problem:
-        Content-Type and Content Disposition headers were missing in the response headers from DeviantArt domain,
+        1. Content-Type and Content Disposition headers were missing in the response headers from DeviantArt domain,
             - No solution, cause unknown.
     Progress:
         Code Refractoring.
+    Branch:
+        - Use Restsharp and see if problem 1 persisted, Content-type and Content Disposition were shown in the python's request.
+    Problem:
+        2. A mobile page is returned when using the rest client, very weird problem.
+Yeah, I visited a mobile page on my desktop.
+            - Setting the header's user agent solved the problem.

 ```